 Key Rules of Subject-Verb Agreement for Class 6

 Let’s explore the key rules of subject-verb agreement tailored for Class 6 students.
-Remember, the goal is to make the verb in your sentence match the subject in number – singular or plural.
+Remember, the goal is to make the verb in your sentence match the subject in number, Singular or Plural.

-1. Singular Subject – Singular Verb: When your subject refers to one person, place, thing, or idea, use a singular verb.
+1. Singular Subject: Singular Verb: When your subject refers to one person, place, thing, or idea, use a singular verb.

 - Examples: The dog barks.
 She reads a book.
 My friend plays the guitar.

-2. Plural Subject – Plural Verb: When your subject refers to more than one, use a plural verb.
+2. Plural Subject: Plural Verb: When your subject refers to more than one, use a plural verb.

 - Examples: The dogs bark.
 They read books.
 My friends play soccer.

-3. Compound Subjects (with “and”): Usually, when two subjects are joined by “and,” they take a plural verb.
+3. Compound Subjects (with and): Usually, when two subjects are joined by and, they take a plural verb.

 - Examples: My brother and I go to the library.
-Apples and oranges are my favourite fruits.
+Apples and oranges are my favourite fruits

-- Exception: If the compound subject refers to one single idea or unit, use a singular verb.
-Example: Peanut butter and jelly is a delicious snack.
+Exception of Compound Subjects: If the compound subject refers to one single idea or unit, use a singular verb.

-4. Subjects joined by “or” or “nor”: When subjects are joined by “or” or “nor,” the verb agrees with the subject that is closest to it.
+4. Subjects joined by Or or Nor: When subjects are joined by Or or Nor the verb agrees with the subject that is closest to it.

 5. Indefinite Pronouns: These pronouns don’t refer to a specific person or thing.
 Some are always singular, some are always plural, and some can be either.

-- Always Singular: each, every, someone, somebody, anyone, anybody, no one, nobody, everything, something, nothing, either, neither.
-Example: Everyone is excited.
-Each of the students has a pencil.
+- Always Singular: Each, every, someone, somebody, anyone, anybody, no one, nobody, everything, something, nothing, either, neither.

-- Always Plural: several, few, many, both.
+- Always Plural: Several, few, many, both.
 Example: Several of the books are missing.

-- Singular or Plural (depending on context): some, all, any, most, more, none.
+- Singular or Plural (depending on context): Some, all, any, most, more, none.
 These depend on the noun they refer to.
-Example: Some of the pie is gone.
-(Pie is uncountable, singular) Example: Some of the apples are rotten.
-(Apples are countable, plural)

 6. Collective Nouns: These nouns name a group of people or things.
 They can be singular or plural, depending on how you’re using them.

-- Singular: If you’re thinking of the group as a single unit.
-Example: The team is playing well.
-(The team as a whole)
+- Singular: If you are thinking of the group as a single unit.

 - Examples: Five dollars is a lot of money.
 Ten kilometres is a long way to walk.